-Before uploading documents, please combine all of them into one pdf file.

-Click the Attach File button and select the file you want to upload and click the

-Open button.
-The file will then be attached (it will be fully uploaded when you save or submit the proposal form).

-To remove an uploaded attachment, simply click the Remove link next to the document name.
+- Before uploading documents, please combine all of them into one pdf file. - Click the the file button and select the file you want to upload and click the button.
+The file will then be attached (it will be fully uploaded when you save or submit the proposal form). - To remove an uploaded attachment, simply click the Remove link next to the document name.